walterhiggins/WMPJS/book-outline.md

 Let's look at this piece by piece.
 The *static* keyword means the method is really a function.
 It can be called without first creating a *Bukkit* object.
 The *boolean* to the left of the method name is the type of data the method returns.
 The *Recipe recipe* inside the round brackets says that the method takes one parameter named *recipe* of type *Recipe*.
 This is the conventional way that Java methods are defined: the parameter type is shown along with the parameter name.

-Every Type name in the Java documenation page is a link to more information about the Type.
+Every Type name in the Java documentation page is a link to more information about the Type.
 So if I want to find out more information about the *Recipe* Java type, I just click on that link.

 #### Interfaces, Classes, Enums, Exceptions and Annotations
 Java has a couple of different Object types but you don't have to worry too much about the differences.
 Still, it's useful to know what the different terms mean.